This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 As far as the lattice top is concerned, you can take it or leave it.
 This Italian ricotta pie is equally great-tasting and great-looking without it.
 I re-rolled the extra dough and cut some strips that I placed on the top of the pie.

-It’s only when you try something for yourself that you can truly appreciate how difficult it is to create the perfect lattice top for an Italian Easter ricotta pie
+Only when you try something for yourself can you truly appreciate how difficult it is to create the perfect lattice top for an Italian Easter ricotta pie.

-Place your pie on the oven grate located on the bottom third of a preheated oven, and in less than one hour you have a perfect Easter ricotta pie!
+Place your pie on the oven grate on the bottom third of a preheated oven, and in less than one hour, you will have a perfect Easter ricotta pie!

 Tips

-- Do not over manipulate the pie crust dough; once it comes together, form in a disc and refrigerate.
+- Do not over-manipulate the pie crust dough; form a disc and refrigerate once it comes together.

 So much ricotta…so little time!
 More Easter recipes can be found in the Easter Category.